d0rj/d0rj.github.io/_pages/about.md

 ---
 layout: about
-title: главная
+title: about
 permalink: /
-subtitle: Страница со всеми подряд ссылками
+subtitle: A page with all the links in a row

 profile:
   align: right